koalalalabear/Curating-the-Best-Airbnb-in-Seattle/README.md

 ![Alt text](images/Amenity_chi.png)

-Knowing that property type influences the ammenities provided and prices, the dashboard makes use of proportional brushing, enabling the user to see the ammenities that contribute the highest to the median priced of the listings of their selected property type.
+In order to identify the ammenities that contribute the highest to the median price of the selected property, the dashboard makes use of proportional brushing.

 <!-- Relationship between doorman - condos and safety? -->